 Posted 13 February 2017 by Sal

-I wonder where all of these negative thoughts come from, that so many people have them.
-I know that for years I was concerned that I was not positive and saw that positive affirmations don’t work AT ALL, so I gave them up.
-But I had no substitute or way to handle the negativity.
+I wonder where all of these negative thoughts come from and why so many people have them.
+I know that for years I was concerned that I was not positive.
+I tried positive affirmations and I saw that they don’t work AT ALL.
+So, I gave them up.
+However, I had no substitute or way to handle the negativity.
 Now, with you, I see that the thoughts just flow through this vessel.

 I would like to get to the point of not caring what I think.
-Unfortunately, I take thoughts personally (how can I, if there's no person?) and seriously and I don’t know how to stop.
+Unfortunately, I take thoughts personally and seriously.
+I don’t know how to stop.
 This is a very big lesson for me.

 Does it really matter where the thoughts come from?
 I know you were being rhetorical, but it is still a good observation.
 It doesn’t matter.
-You could go the psychological route and trace the events that may have created them in your mind, negative experiences etc, but that is an endless and ultimately fruitless exercise.
+You could go the psychological route and trace the events that may have created them in your mind (negative experiences, etc.), but that is an endless and ultimately fruitless exercise.